gngdb/pytorch-acdc/README.md

 Initially, this was just because we saw that someone had implemented DCTs in PyTorch and thought that would make it relatively easy to try it out.

-Unfortunately, the answer seems to be that *no*, an ACDC layer doesn't make a good parameterisation for a convolutional layer.
-The network won't optimise as readily as it does with an unconstrained weight matrix.

 Is there anything useful here?
 ==============================